JSudron/lightsout/README.md

 ### Cloning from GitHub

 - Go to [Lights Out!](https://github.com/JSudron/lightsout) repository page.
-- On the repository page click "Clone or Download".
+- On the repository page click Clone or Download.
 - In the Clone with HTTPs section, copy the clone URL for the repository.
 - In your local IDE open Git Bash.
 - Change the current working directory to the location where you want the cloned directory to be made.
-- Type git clone, and then paste the URL you copied in Step 3 - "git clone https://github.com/JSudron/lightsout".
+- Type git clone, and then paste the URL you copied in Step 3 - `git clone https://github.com/JSudron/lightsout`.
 - Press enter and your local clone will be created.

 ### Heroku Deployment